-- Suggest that they use the #EverythingDiSC or other hashtag.
+- Suggest that they use the #EverythingDiSC, #DiscProfile, #TheFiveBehaviors, or other hashtag.

-- Provide your Twitter, Instagram or other account username so they can share directly with you, too.
+- Provide your Twitter, Instagram, or other account username so they can mention you, too.

-Some businesses and organizations have internal social media channels, too, that participants could post to.
+Some organizations have internal social media channels, too, that participants could post to.
 Participants should abide by whatever rules govern those sites.

 Go to your favorite social channels and thank the organization you just trained and say how much you enjoyed working with them.
 Share an insight you gained because of their participation.
-Ask them how they would prefer to be identified online (by Twitter handle, department name, organization’s name, a generic description).
+Ask them how they would prefer to be identified online (by Twitter handle, department name, organization’s name, generic description, etc.).

 Continue participant learning

-Document the group’s flip charts or other creations.
+Document the group’s flip charts, shared whiteboards, or other creations.
 Let them know that you will be sharing these photos on your social media account.
-It can be photos or short videos.
-(You might want to let participants know that they can request that you don’t share certain photos.
-Or provide them to the group leader for distribution.)
+They don’t have to be high-quality photos for them to be meaningful to your learners and others.
+(You might want to let participants know that they can request that you don’t share certain photos.)

-Here’s an example showing how the Everything DiSC Manual addresses the difference between Everything DiSC and the MBTI posted to Instagram.
+Here’s an example posted to Instagram showing how the Everything DiSC Manual addresses the difference between Everything DiSC and the MBTI.

-More tools become available to trainers all the time and using them can keep both the trainer and participants engaged and learning.
-Learn where your audience hangs out in social and engage with them there.
-Be yourself, don’t worry too much about the quality of any photos you take and have fun.
+More social media tools become available to trainers all the time and using them can keep both the trainer and participants engaged and learning.
+Learn where your audience hangs out on social and engage with them there.
+Be yourself, don’t worry too much about the quality of any photos you take, and have fun.